19 Best Restaurants In Asheville From Locals (2024)

 • Contact: 807 Patton Ave, Asheville, NC 28806 | (828) 575-2758

 One of the best restaurants in Asheville that rarely makes others’ lists, Gypsy Queen Cuisine (GQC) is the city’s best-kept secret for delicious Mediterranean & Lebanese street food.
 Find mezze options, including grape leaves, hummus, and our favorite, fried Brussels sprouts and cauliflower.
 For entrees, savor rice bowls, gyros, platters, and wraps.
-GQC is perfect for lunch and takeout.
+GQC is perfect for lunch and our go-to for takeout.

 Edison (Grove Park Inn)